 Shoulder blade is long and well laid back.
 Upper arm equal in length to shoulder blade, set so elbows are well under body.
 Distance from withers to elbow and elbow to ground is equal.
 Legs are strongly developed with straight, heavy bone, not set close together.
 Pasterns are strong, springy and almost perpendicular to the ground.
 Feet are round, compact with well arched toes, turning neither in nor out.
 Pads are thick and hard.
 Nails short, strong and black.
 Dewclaws may be removed.

 Outer coat is straight, coarse, dense, of medium length and lying flat.
 Undercoat should be present on neck and thighs, but the amount is influenced by climatic conditions.
 Undercoat should not show through outer coat.
 The coat is shortest on head, ears and legs, longest on breeching.
 The Rottweiler is to be exhibited in the natural condition with no trimming.
 Fault–Wavy coat.
-Serious Faults–Open, excessively short, or curly coat; total lack of undercoat; any trimming that alters the length of the natural coat.
+So, the serious Faults–Open, excessively short, or curly coat, total lack of undercoat, any trimming that alters the length of the natural coat.
 Disqualification–Long coat.

 The Rottweiler is a trotter.
 His movement should be balanced, harmonious, sure, powerful and unhindered, with strong forereach and a powerful rear drive.
 The motion is effortless, efficient, and ground-covering.
 Front and rear legs are thrown neither in nor out, as the imprint of hind feet should touch that of forefeet.
 In a trot the forequarters and hindquarters are mutually coordinated while the back remains level, firm and relatively motionless.
 As speed increases the legs will converge under body towards a center line.